 Howard Dimler

-Executive Director, Student Support Services or Designee
+Executive Director, Student Support Services or Designee hdimler@murrieta.k12.ca.us

+41870 McAlby Court

+Murrieta, CA 92562

+(951) 696-1600

-hdimler@murrieta.k12.ca.us 41870 McAlby Court Murrieta, CA 92562 951.696.1600 Complaints will be investigated and a written report with a Decision will be sent to the complainant within sixty (60) days from the receipt of the complaint.
+Complaints will be investigated and a written Investigation Report will be sent to the complainant within sixty (60) days from the receipt of the complaint.
 This time period may be extended by written agreement of the complainant.
 The person responsible for investigating the complaint shall conduct and complete the investigation in accordance with our UCP policies and procedures.

-The complainant has a right to appeal our Decision of complaints regarding specific programs and activities subject to the UCP, pupil fees and the LCAP to CDE by filing a written appeal within 15 days of receiving our Decision.
-The appeal must be accompanied by a copy of the originally-filed complaint and a copy of our Decision.
+The complainant has a right to appeal the Investigation Report to CDE by filing a written appeal within 30 days of receiving our Investigation Report.
+The appeal must be accompanied by a copy of the originally filed complaint and a copy of the Investigation Report.

-We advise any complainant of civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal discrimination, harassment, intimidation or bullying laws, if applicable.
+We advise any complainant of civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal discrimination, harassment, intimidation, or bullying laws, if applicable.